 ABOUT DEVI S. LASKAR

-Laskar holds an MFA from Columbia University and an MA from the University of Illinois at Urbana-Champaign.
-She holds BAs in English and Journalism from the University of North Carolina at Chapel Hill.
+Laskar holds degrees from Columbia University, the University of Illinois at Urbana-Champaign and the University of North Carolina at Chapel Hill.
 She has been nominated for a Pushcart Prize and Best of the Net.
 She is an alumna of both TheOpEdProject and VONA, among others.
 In 2017, Finishing Line Press published two poetry chapbooks.
 A native of Chapel Hill, N.C., she now lives in California with her family.